jhaverineil/website/README.md

 This is a description of my new website.
 Do it please and please support me
-Now I changed the readme file from another branch
+Now I changed the readme file.